adrs0049/funpy/ReadMe.md

 -----------------

 Collocation to compute the solutions of differential equations is available.
-Working implementations are
+Working implementations are:

 1. Ultraspherical collocation for non-periodic functions.
 2. Fourier spectral collocation for periodic functions.

-Value collocations may be implemented in the future.
+Value collocations may be implemented in the future (some code exists).

 **Example:**

-Operators are defined as below.
-The strings of the operators are interpreted using sympy.
-If the operator is nonlinear sympy is used to symbolically compute the required Frechet derivative.
+An operator is defined as follows.

 ```
 op     = ChebOp(functions=['u', 'v'],